dhutapratama/docs/mail.md

         'token' => env('AWS_SESSION_TOKEN'),
     ],

-If you would like to define [additional options](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sesv2-2019-09-27.html#sendemail) that Laravel should pass to the AWS SDK's `SendEmail` method when sending an email, you may define an `options` array within your `ses` configuration:
+If you would like to define [additional options](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-sesv2-2019-09-27.html#sendemail) that Lets should pass to the AWS SDK's `SendEmail` method when sending an email, you may define an `options` array within your `ses` configuration:

     'ses' => [
         'key' => env('AWS_ACCESS_KEY_ID'),